coredns/coredns/plugin/acl/README.md

 With `acl` enabled, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries to recurse or blocking unauthorized queries.

+Note the rule sets of `acl` are based on the source ip of the query observed by coredns server.
+If the source ip observed by coredns is different from the source ip of the sender client (e.g., in situations such as Source NAT), then rule sets based on client source ip may not work as expected.

 This plugin can be used multiple times per Server Block.

 ## Syntax